-- Paraguay Expedition: Asuncion to Iguazu : Surrounded by superstar neighbors, Paraguay has often overlooked thanks to its location off the well-worn gringo trail between Brazil and Argentina.
-But skip Paraguay and you’ll be missing out on an authentic slice of Latin America.
+- Paraguay Expedition: Asuncion to Iguazu: Surrounded by superstar neighbors, Paraguay has often been overlooked thanks to its location off the well-worn gringo trail between Brazil and Argentina tours.
+But skip Paraguay, and you’ll be missing out on an authentic slice of Latin America.
 After all, this is a country that lays claim to parts of stunning Iguazu Falls and throws a mean Carnaval come February.
 Paraguay is a land of extremes: you’ll find handmade artisanal stalls standing alongside mega shopping centers, the poor sharing fences with the wealthy, and horse-drawn carts clip-clopping through Asuncion’s modern streets.
-With a rich history and wealth of national parks to be discovered, all you have to do is decide where to begin.
+With a rich history and a wealth of national parks to be discovered, all you have to do is decide where to begin.

 Due to its impressive police force, Ecuador is home to some of the safest cities in South America.
 The main thing to look out for when traveling to Ecuador is the tap water and food.
 The water is definitely not safe to drink, and food poisoning is, unfortunately, a fairly common occurrence.

 With those preparations out of the way, you can safely enjoy all the beauty and fun that Ecuador offers.
-Ecuador has some of the most beautiful places within its borders including Galapagos Island which is famously contributed to Darwin’s theory of evolution.
+Ecuador has some of the most beautiful places within its borders, including Galapagos Island, which famously contributed to Darwin’s theory of evolution.

 Highlight Activities in Ecuador